Gojay001/Gojay001.github.io/source/_posts/Hexo-Blog-Pages.md

 title: Hexo+Blog+Pages
 date: 2019-08-07 00:21:43
 thumbnail: /gallery/thumbnails/hexo.jpg
 categories:
-    - Blog
+    - Toolkit
     - Hexo
-tags: [hexo, icarus]
+tags: [blog, hexo, icarus]
 ---

 > This blog records the details about **building hexo blogs**, as well as deploying it to Github and Coding **Pages**.